Submitted by Michael Janz (@michaeljanz), Alberta Mentoring Partnership

 This week, in recognition of #MentoringMonth, we’re pleased to feature a guest post from Michael Janz, partnership engagement coordinator with the Alberta Mentoring Partnership.

 January 25th is #ThankYourMentor Day.
-What better way to say “Thank YOU” to the people who mentored you, then by becoming a mentor or starting a mentoring program yourself?
+What better way to say “Thank YOU” to the people who mentored you, than by becoming a mentor or starting a mentoring program yourself?

 The Alberta Mentoring Partnership is your mentoring resource to start a new or improve your existing mentoring program, and find new mentoring opportunities in your community.

 Mentoring a young person is a great way to give back to the community and support young Albertans’ healthy development.
 The Alberta Mentoring Partnership is dedicated to the success of mentoring organizations, schools and programs across the province.
 We advance mentoring by offering tools and resources to help mentoring organizations start a mentoring program, improve delivery, and recruit and train mentors.